 If you're on a tight budget, something to look out for is whether photographers offer mini sessions, where you spend less for fewer photos.
 This is a great way to get started while you build up your reserve of cash.

 Which brand photographers do you recommend?

 I'm lucky to know some fantastic photographers, particularly in the UK where I have done most of my training as a photographer.
-Here is a non-exhaustive list of some brand photographers I know:
+Here is a non-exhaustive list of some UK-based brand photographers I know and recommend:

 How do you plan a personal branding shoot?

 A good photographer should plan your shoot with you so that you feel prepared and confident before you get in front of the camera.
 Here are the key things to plan in advance so that you have a great shoot.

 Think about the themes you want to capture